M-Bekheet/portfolio-live/README.md

 4. **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-5. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+5. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project's name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 6. **`package-lock.json`** (See `package.json` below, first).
-This is an automatically generated file based on the exact versions of your npm dependencies installed for your project. **(You won’t change this file directly).**
+This is an automatically generated file based on the exact versions of your npm dependencies installed for your project. **(You won't change this file directly).**

 7. **`README.md`**: A text file containing useful reference information about your project.